cskitty/cskitty.github.io/_posts/2020-04-03-post-python-tutorial-3.md

   - Python
 ---

-# Python for Beginner Lesson 3:  Loops
+# Introduction to Python Lesson 3:  Loops

 There are two types of loops in Python, for loop and while loop.